pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 {{< cloudchoose >}}

-The [worker nodes][k8s-concepts] are hosts that are responsible for running the apps and workloads of the cluster after the control plane has scheduled its work.
+The [worker nodes][k8s-concepts] are hosts that run the apps and workloads of the cluster after the control plane has scheduled its work.
 It also typically facilitates virtual networking using an overlay or integrated network depending on setup.